joaopedrovtp/globant_challenge/README.md

 My idea was to implement authentication, security configurations, and tests for the application's methods.

-Finally, I deloyed it on Azure using Azure Container Apps.
+Finally, I deployed it on Azure using Azure Container Apps.

 ![azure_img](/azure_dpl.png)